isabellemyz/todo-list-maker/README.md

 # todo-list-maker

-- simple todo list maker for CSDS 221
+- class project for CSDS 221
-- JS, React, & MUI
+- exploring frameworks (React)!
-- made on StackBlitz
+- feel free to make some new tasks for yourself :)